USS Frederick C. Davis: Namesake

 Frederick Curtice Davis was born on 21 October 1915 in Rock County, Wisconsin.
 He graduated from the University of Wisconsin in early 1939.
 He enlisted in the United States Naval Reserve on 7 July, and began his primary flight training at Long Beach, California.
 He received his pilot's wings and was commissioned an Ensign on 4 September 1940, after successfully completing instruction at the Naval Air Station, Pensacola, Florida.

 He was assigned to the battleship USS Nevada, operating out of Pearl Harbor, Hawaii.
 Reporting to Observation Squadron One (VO-1), Battleship Division One he was board Nevada during the Japanese Attack on Pearl Harbor.
 With no aircraft on board at the time of attack, Davis ran forward to help load and command an anti-aircraft machine gun battery, until machine gun fire from strafing Japanese aircraft killed him.
 He was posthumously awarded the Navy Cross.

 History

-Frederick C. Davis was laid down on 9 November 1942 by the Consolidated Steel Company of Orange, Texas that was launched on 24 January 1943, sponsored by Mrs. Dorothy H. Robins.
+Frederick C. Davis was laid down on 9 November 1942 by the Consolidated Steel Corporation of Orange, Texas that was launched on 24 January 1943, sponsored by Mrs. Dorothy H. Robins.
 The ship was commissioned on 14 July 1943.
 Frederick C. Davis sailed from Norfolk on 7 October 1943 to escort a convoy to Algiers.
 She was assigned to escort duty between North African ports and Naples, and on 6 November first came under enemy air attack.
 A wave of torpedo and medium bombers damaged three ships in her convoy but were driven off by the escort's anti-aircraft fire before further damage could be done.
 Again under air attack on 26 November, Frederick C. Davis splashed at least two of the enemy aircraft.